meburns2011/Operation-Fistula-s-Pilot-Program/README.md

 Operation Fistual is a program keeping track of symptoms and surgical removal of anal and vaginal fistulas in women.

-#Countries
+##Countries
-The countries where the program collects data from are Malawai
+The countries where the program collects data from are:

+Malawai

 Zambia

 Madagascar

 Mozambique

 Mauritania